syncfusion-content/xamarin.android-docs/xamarin-android/SfTabView/Getting-Started.md

 layout: post
 title: Getting Started with Syncfusion TabView control for Xamarin.Android
 description: A quick tour to initial users about getting started page on Syncfusion TabView control for Xamarin.Android platform
-platform: Xamarin.Android
+platform: xamarin.android
 control: TabView
 documentation: ug
 ---

-# Getting Started with Syncfusion TabView control for Xamarin.Android
+# Getting Started with Syncfusion® TabView control for Xamarin.Android

 This section provides a quick overview for working with the tab view control for Xamarin.Android.
 Walk through the entire process of creating a real-world application with tab view.